Doctors In China Lead Race To Treat Cancer By Editing Genes

 June doesn't have any specific concerns about Wu's study and doesn't think the U.S. should relax its safeguards to protect patients.
 But he worries the U.S. is falling behind like it did at the beginning of the space race.

-"It's kind of like Sputnik 2.0," June says, referring to the Soviet satellite that shocked the United States when it became the artificial satellite to orbit the Earth.
+"It's kind of like Sputnik 2.0," June says, referring to the Soviet satellite that became the first artificial satellite to orbit the Earth, shocking the U.S.

 "CRISPR technologies have created a Sputnik moment where vast new improvements can occur if we focus on them and make it a priority," June says.
 "I want it to be done safely.
 But I want it to be a high priority."